 All ECA employees (faculty, office and support staff), After School Activities (ASA) contractors and providers are required to read, acknowledge, and adhere to the school’s SPP and annually sign the school’s Code of Conduct document.
 The Student Protection Policy is included therein.

 Definition of Forms of Student Abuse/Threats to Safety (Hereinafter “Abuse”):

 - Physical Abuse: Intentional (non-accidental) physical injury of a student by another student, a parent, a person responsible for the care of the child, or any member of the ECA community.

-- Sexual Abuse: A) Any unwanted/non consensual sexual activity or situation between students is not accepted and is considered sexual abuse.
-B) Any sexual activity/advancement/verbal interaction or suggestion or situation involving any adult community member or a person responsible for the care of the child is considered as sexual abuse.
+- Sexual Abuse: a) Any unwanted/non-consensual sexual activity or situation between students is not accepted and is considered sexual abuse. b) Any sexual activity/advancement/verbal interaction, suggestion or situation involving any adult community member or a person responsible for the care of the child is considered as sexual abuse.